Channels analytics lets you monitor your team's progress along each of your company's channels.

 Tip: You can also get to channels analytics from your Account Dashboard.
 Scroll down to the channels visualization, and click the Details link.

-A. View the list of channels, including objective, owner, duration (combined length of courses in channel), members, last activity, and average completion.
+- View the list of channels.
 Click any of these labels to sort by that field, and click again to toggle between ascending and descending.
+The data fields include:

 What happens when I click on a channel in channels analytics?